Alzheimer's Documentary Series

 >>Don't check it.

-(laughs) >>Just him taking on this role of a full-time caregiver, that shows how much he cares for my mom, how much he will do for my mom.
+(laughs) >>Just him taking on this role of a full-time caregiver that shows how much he cares for my mom, how much he will do for my mom.

-You can always tell that they, that they're still in love with each other no matter what.
+>>Whenever you say Bobby or Robert, she just lights up, you can always tell that day that they're still in love with each other no matter what.

 >>Yeah, yeah, that's all right.

-(light bright music) >>From the beginning, I knew I was gonna support John fully.
+(traffic rumbling) >>From the beginning, I knew I was gonna support John fully.

 My advocacy is wanting to strip away a lot of the ignorance.